zudello/zudello-knowledge-base/Knowledge Base/1 Getting Started with Zudello/Navigating Zudello.md

 ### Using the search bar

 Use the search bar to find specific records by number or reference number.
 The search always starts from the beginning of the field.
 For example, for invoice number ABC123, searching for "ABC" or "ABC123" will return the record.
-Searching for "123" won't return the record, and will instead return an y records beginning with "123".
+Searching for "123" won't return the record, and will instead return any records beginning with "123".

 ## Zudello glossary